sitepilot-archive/flight/README.md

 ### Updating

-You can update Flight with `flight self-update`, or by repeating the installation steps.
+You can update Flight with `sudo flight self-update`, or by repeating the installation steps.

 ## Getting Started